junior-devleague/JDLA-Web-Development/src/morea/1_Intro_To_Web_Development/reading-guided-tour.md

 ---

-[Click here](https://junior-devleague.github.io/JDLA-Web-Development/morea/1_Intro_To_Web_Development/reading-web-dev.html) to move on to the next reading, “What is web development”.
+[Click here](https://junior-devleague.github.io/JDLA-Web-Development/morea/1_Intro_To_Web_Development/reading-web-dev.html) to move on to the next reading, “What is web development?”.